Friday, May 18, 2012

 Building permission for a house in Thailand

-If the seller of the house must also have aproval for the building (construction permission).
-The building permit is the evidence that shows the seller owns the building and obtained approval to build on the land (it does not say that the building is built acording to the building permit!).
+The seller of the house must also have approval for the building (construction permit).
+The government issued building license is the evidence that shows the seller owns the building and obtained approval to build on the land (it does not say that the building is built according to the building permit!).
 If the seller can't show a building approval the house could be illegally built or may not be built according to local building or zone regulations.
 Unregistered houses or houses liable for demolition (conflict with the Building Control Act or zoning regulations) have been sold to foreigners in Thailand - read more...

 Term of ownership of a house on another man's land